bearkillerPT/bearkillerPT/README.md

 <h2 align="left">Hey!
 My name is Gil Teixeira and I'm a Fullstack Developer.</h2>
 <h5>
 Please keep in mind that this stats aren't totally accurate.
 I've done almost no work in prolog.
-But this are the most accurate global stats one can get without using my API key!
+But this are the most accurate global stats one can get without using the github API key!
+Also because of this some projects, set to private as the code belongs to companies, isn't being counted either.
+I've a lot of experience with C, Python3, NodeJS, ReactJS and React Native and have already contributed to Expo.
+Please check my website for a better overview of my work!
 </h5>

 #